SidRichardsQuantum/Variational_Quantum_Eigensolver/README.md

 - **Dihydrogen (H₂)**: Simplest molecule, pair of protons with a pair of electrons
   - 4 qubits required
   - Ansatz: Single + Double excitations (UCCSD)
-  - Optimizer: Adam
+  - Optimizers: Gradient Descent, Adam, Nesterov Momentum

 - **Lithium Hydride (LiH)**: Simple molecule with 4 electrons
   - 12 qubits required
   - Ansatz: Double excitations only
-  - Optimizers: Gradient Descent, Adam
+  - Optimizer: Gradient Descent
   - VQE is ran for a range bond-lengths to find the optimum

 - **Water (H₂O)**: Bent molecular geometry with 10 electrons